 Forest grazing is permitted in India under the Scheduled Tribes and Other Traditional Forest Dwellers Act of 2006 (reference as above), section 3.i (d) states 'community rights of uses or entitlements such as fish and other products of water bodies, grazing (both settled or transhumant) and traditional seasonal resource access of nomadic or pastoralist communities;'.
-41% of forest in India is classed as "degraded," due to reliance on fuel wood and cattle grazing.
+41% of forest in India is classed as "degraded," due to reliance on fuel wood and cattle grazing.324 statistics on area under MF systems was challenging.
+Both on-farm and between-farm mixing is commonplace in India.

 MF is a very traditional form of farming in India, whereby animals are integrated into the cropping system to benefit from nutrient cycling and to provide a 'living bank' with the animals acting as a type of insurance policy should, for example, crops fail.
-As the majority of farmers are small-scale (less than 2ha), most farmers have elements of MF in their systems and as such, finding robust statistics on area under MF systems was challenging.
-Both on-farm and between-farm mixing is commonplace in India.
+As the majority of farmers are small-scale (less than 2ha), most farmers have elements of MF in their systems and as such, finding robust

-&lt;sup>324 Forest Legality Country Tool, India Available online: https://forestlegality.org/risk-tool/country/india#tabresources.
+324 Forest Legality Country Tool, India Available online: https://forestlegality.org/risk-tool/country/india#tabresources.